 Changing the discount rate will affect the net present value for both future savings and costs.
 Discount rate is essentially an indictor of time/preference for money or can be used as a proxy for certainty or required rate of return.
-All discount rates are real (ie net of any inflation).
 At a very low discount rate, distant future costs and savings are treated as if they are of a similar value to costs and savings that occur close to the present.
 At a very high discount rate, distant future costs and savings are discounted heavily and are assigned little value in today's terms.
 The more distant the cost or saving, the less value these are in terms of current value under a high discount rate scenario.

-The reference discount rate is 7.5% for Australia and 5.0% for New Zealand (used in the Base Case).
-Discount rates of 0% and 5% (i.e. lower rates) are often used to assess government based programs with a positive social impact.
+The reference discount rate is 7.5% (used in the Base Case).
+Discount rates of 0% and 5% (ie lower than the Base Case rate) are often used to assess government based programs with a positive social impact.
 These give a higher benefit-cost ratio as the net present value of the energy savings in the distant future are discounted less and hence are worth more today.
 Conversely, a discount rate of 10%, which is considered to be a more commercial rate, results in a lower benefit-cost ratio as the net present value of distant future savings is discounted more and therefore these appear to be worth less today.
-Similarly, capital cost increases, which are associated with increased appliance costs as a result of the program, appear to have more weight under a higher discount rate as they occur at the start (i.e. earlier) in the appliance's life compared to the resulting energy savings stream from that appliance.
+Similarly, capital cost increases, which are associated with increased appliance costs as a result of the program, appear to have more weight under a higher discount rate as they occur at the start (ie earlier) in the appliance's life compared to the resulting energy savings stream from that appliance.

-Even under the highest discount rate considered, the benefit-cost ratio remains above 1.5 for Australia and above 2.0 New Zealand, indicating that the results are robust.
-Under a low discount rate of 0%, the benefit-cost ratio climbs to above 2.9 for Australia and above 3.8 for New Zealand.
+Even under the highest discount rate considered, the benefit-cost ratio remains above 1.5 for Australia and above 2.5 New Zealand, indicating that the results are robust.
+Under a low discount rate of 0%, the benefit-cost ratio climbs to above 3 for Australia and above 5 for New Zealand.
+The New Zealand government prefer to assess projects using a 5% discount rate when assessing their benefit cost ratio.